Kanazawa: Traditional architecture

-Kanazawa boasts numerous Edo period (1603–1867) former geisha houses in the Higashi Geisha District, across the Asano river (with its old stone bridge) out from central Kanazawa.
+Kanazawa boasts numerous Edo period (1603–1867) former geisha houses in the Higashi Chaya District, across the Asano river (with its old stone bridge) out from central Kanazawa.
 Nearby is the Yougetsu Minshuku which sits at one end of one of the most photographed streets in Japan.
 This area retains the look and feel of pre-modern Japan, its two-story wooden façades plain and austere.
 The effect is accentuated by the early morning mist.
 At night, the street is lit by recreated Taishō-period streetlamp.

 Houses were taxed on the width of the frontage, leading to the development of many long, thin houses.
 Unlike samurai houses, they were built right up to the road and directly abutted their neighbours.
 They were two-storied, though the upper floor was used mainly for storage, particularly at the front of the house, above the shop area.
 One feature of Kanazawa merchant houses is the long earth corridor that runs from the front door to the rear of the house.
 This was usually on one side, and the rooms opened off it.
 The typical merchant's house, would have the shop area, then a couple of inner rooms, with the most important room at the back, facing the inner garden.
 Beyond that was the kitchen area, and at the rear of the house would be a thick-walled fireproof storehouse.

 Though very few from the Edo period remain, the basic style remained unchanged until the World War II.
 One notable feature of the design is the 'sode-utatsu' wings extending forward on the sides of the upper floor.
 Their exact purpose is not certain, but one theory is that they were wind blockers, which is logical given Kanazawa's weather.
 Snow was also a significant factor in house design.
 The roofs sloped into a central garden that was designed to allow snow to collect as much as to provide light to the rear.
 While the sea of black-glazed tiles sparkling in the sun is a common tourist image of Kanazawa today, the traditional architectural style used wooden boards held down by stones.
 Due to the heavy snowfalls of the Japan Sea coast, traditional tiles were considered to be too heavy.
 The use of tiles on the frontage and boards under the eaves is to prevent snow damage.